 Solar PV Installers usually receive on-the-job training.
 The amount of time it takes to become competent in the field will vary.
 However, the typical on-the-job training will last up to a year.

-Technicians who earn a solar credential can speed up the training process.
+Technicians who earn solar credentials can speed up the training process.
 A solar PV entry-level class or certification will cover most of the knowledge component of the training.
-Earning a certificate will make the field component of the education make more sense.
+Earning a certificate will make the field component of education make more sense.
 And you will become a qualified Solar Photovoltaic Installer Technician faster.

 What Certification Do You Need To Be A Solar Installer?

 The North American Board of Certified Energy Practitioners certification program is the gold standard for photovoltaic (PV) solar installers.
 NABCEP is a well-established and widely recognized certification organization for North American solar professionals in renewable energy.